icylogic/maupassant-hexo/README.md

 shareto: true ## If you want to use the share button please set the value to true, you must have hexo-helper-qrcode installed.
 busuanzi: true ## If you want to use Busuanzi page views please set the value to true.
 widgets_on_small_screens: false ## Set to true to enable widgets on small screens.
-canvas_nest: false ## If your want to use dynamic background please set the value to true.
+canvas_nest: false ## If you want to use dynamic background with the default effect please set the value to true.
+  enable: false ## If you want to customize the dynamic effect please set the value to true, fill the following parameter and leave the previous option blank.
+  color: ## RGB value of the color, e.g. "(100,99,98)"
+  opacity: ## Transparency of lines, e.g. "0.7"
+  zIndex: ## The z-index property of the background, e.g. "-1"
+  count: ## Quantity of lines, e.g. "150"

 menu:
   - page: home